vrtbl/passerine/README.md

 At the end of July, we decided to bite the bullet, break the build on main, and merge `big-refactor`.
 This refactor is far from being completed, but now that we've let go of this large PR blocking prospective contributers, we invite prospective contributors to submit patches to help finish building this next iteration of Passerine.

 The largest takeaway, in my opinion, is to scope changes, and build features incrementally.
 This big refactor turned massive rewrite is the exact opposite of a productive approach.
 Don't let refactors turn into rewrites!

-**Q:** Is Passerine ready for production use?

-**A:** Not yet!
-Passerine is still in early stages of development, with frequent breaking changes.
-See the project roadmap (down below 👇) to get an idea of what's in development.

 **Q:** Is Passerine statically typed?